A global phenomenon?

 Scandium and air

 The spectral analysis of the Hessdalen Phenomenon revealed that Scandium might be involved.
 Scandium can react heavily with acid and air.
 According to that the Hessdalen Phenomenon could be caused by dust clouds, raised by the wind from the ground and igniting a chemical reaction.
-However also in this case it stays questionable,
+However also in this case it stays questionable, why the Hessdalen Phenomenon can move against the wind direction.

 The Hessdalen research appears to be far from developing a theory, providing a satisfactory explanation of all properties of the phenomenon.
 Currently, we just see hypothetical approaches, describing certain aspects of the phenomenon.
 All models fail to explain important key questions: